Thanks so much for submitting a report. It has been emailed to the Rum Captain and will be actioned shortly.

 According to the label this rum is "hand-crafted in double-charred oak barrels to achieve a rich bold flavor".
 This is by far the darkest rum I have personally encountered.
 There is no indication of how long it was in the oak barrels.
 It has a very nice aroma from the bottle and the flavor is sweet with some nice spices (I cannot specify).
 It is fairly smooth but really not a sipping rum.
 Definitely a mixer.
 I love it in Coke Zeros.
 I would imagine it would be excellent in drinks calling for a dark rum.

 Since I was quite impressed with a fairly recent purchase of their 5 Year, I was dying to get my hands on this one as well as their Spiced.
-Well, this one wound up being the worst of 10 rums that I picked up in Florida a few days ago.
 The unmistakable aroma of root beer overwhelms!
 The taste is also of root beer!
 It is very smooth going down the pipe because root beer is supposed to be that way!
 I have lost a lot of respect for this company and their Spiced rum did little to change my mind.
 So this one must be double aged in root beer barrels.
 This one states that it is from the West Indies, unlike their 5 Year and Spiced which specifically state that they are from Barbados.
 These are NOT Bajan rums!

 Somehow through all of this deception, I still cannot rate it lower than a 4 because it still tastes better than the mass produced dreck that is out there.